Some folks have been taking saunas every day, as part of their wellness regimen (both physical and mental).

 Others, during the time of corona, have not been able to sauna for months now (because facilities are closed).

-Those of us with our own saunas have to freedom to choose when and how often we sauna
+Those of us with our own saunas have the freedom to choose when and how often we sauna

 A sauna day